-Open Finance is becoming increasingly popular but, where does it come from, how is it different from Open Banking, and how does it really work?
+Open Finance is becoming increasingly popular but, where does it come from and how does it really work?

-Or at least it was until the arrival of Open Banking.
+It’s the next step after Open Banking.
 This movement established the rules that allow individuals to share their banking information with third parties through APIs (Application Programming Interfaces).

 This means that people can have a safe channel to easily share their banking information with other companies.
 Thanks to it – always with each individual’s consent–, these companies can use banking data to build new financial products and services that are linked to users’ banking accounts and that are more tailored to their specific financial situation and needs.

 Open Finance expands the reach of this concept to more sources of data.
 For example, it includes data from fiscal authorities, insurances, pension funds, or even utility providers like electric companies, which can be also be accessed, enriched, and leveraged to build new financial products thanks to this model.

 One of the first examples of Open Banking implementation took place in the UK in 2016.
 Back then, the Competition and Markets Authority (CMA) issued a rule that required the nine biggest banks in the country to allow licensed startups direct access to their data.
 They decided to do this following a report which found that older, larger banks didn’t “have to compete hard enough for customers’ business”.

 Open Banking was then born as one of the remedies they came up with to foster more innovation and competition in the financial sector.
 Since then, a lot has changed: many other countries have embraced similar regulations and new digital players have flourished worldwide leveraging these new data-sharing models.

 Yet, the transformation didn’t stop there.
 In regions where a big percentage of the population is still unbanked or underserved, such as Latin America, the potential impact of Open Banking was limited.
 Because, in absence of banking data to connect to, people would still not be eligible for the newly created products and services.